 I was born near Cracow, Poland in the mid-1980s.
 My father died when I was only 8 months old, which prompted my mother and me to immigrate to the United States in the summer of 1989.
-One of my first memories is watching the Berlin Wall fall down on live television.
-It didn’t mean a whole lot to a child back then, but the significance is not lost on me today.
+One of my first memories is watching the fall of the Berlin Wall.

 I grew up in Burbank, a multi-ethnic, working-class suburb on the southwest side of Chicago, Illinois.
 We lived with my grandparents and my mom’s brother.
 My mother continued to struggle with the fallout of my father’s untimely death.
 This trauma would haunt her for decades.
 It manifested itself via monstrous addictions and long periods of depression.
 Things came to a boiling point in my teen years.
 After graduating from Reavis High School, I enlisted in the United States Army as a mechanic.